Aotearoa Honey

 Close-up of white blossoms with yellow stamens on a dark background.

-Our Kānuka honey is sourced from selected hives around Aotearoa New Zealand.
+Our Kānuka honey is sourced from selected hives in the South Island of Aotearoa New Zealand.

 Black Beech Honeydew